resourcepool/takahoot/arduino/controller/README.md

 The Takahoot controller is a standard unit which can connect up to 4 triggers with 6-pin JST 2.54mm cables.
 It is supposed to be connected to a computer via its USB cable.

+#### UPLOADING OF THE CONTROLLER
+First you will need to install the [WebUsb](https://github.com/webusb/arduino) library into your [ArduinoIDE](https://www.arduino.cc/en/main/software)

+You are normally ready to upload the code into your controller if you still get an error watch the troobleshoot below.

+Troobleshoot :
+On some version of linux you will have to temporarily disable the ModemManager to let arduino do his job.
+Just run ```$ systemctl stop ModemManager.service``` to stop it.
+You can check the status of the modem by ```$ systemctl status ModemManager.service``` Don't worry the Modem will come back when you restart your computer.

 ## Serial protocol

 ### Inbound commands